Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Proof of Approximation Theorems

-where $t$ is any value larger than the positive constant $c_0$ specified in Condition {\rm (A1)}, and the bounded set $\Theta_B$ is defined in \eqref{eq: bound para}.
+where $t$ is any value larger than the positive constant $c_0$ specified in Condition {\rm (A1)}, $\Theta_B$ is the bounded set defined in \eqref{eq: bound para}, and $C>0$ denotes some positive constant.
 We now briefly explain these events.
-Event \( \GG_0 \) quantifies the distance between the estimated vectors $\{\widehat{\mu}^{(l)} \}_l$ and their population counterparts $\{ \mu^{(l)} \}_l$, which holds with high probability under Condition (A1) of the main article.
-Events \( \GG_1 \), \( \GG_2 \), and \( \GG_3 \) provide uniform concentration bounds for the empirical risk function $\widehat{S}(\theta)$, its gradient, and its Hessian, respectively, over the bounded parameter space $\Theta_B$.
+Event \( \GG_0 \) quantifies the distance between the estimated vectors $\{\widehat{\mu}^{(l)} \}_{1\leq l\leq L}$ and their population counterparts $\{ \mu^{(l)} \}_{1\leq l\leq L}$, which holds with high probability under Condition (A1) of the main article.
+Events \( \GG_1 \), \( \GG_2 \), and \( \GG_3 \) provide uniform concentration bounds for the empirical risk function $\widehat{S}(\theta)$, its gradient $\nabla\widehat{S}(\theta)$, and its Hessian $\widehat{H}(\theta)$, respectively, over the bounded parameter space $\Theta_B$.
 We show that $\GG$ occurs with high probability in the following lemma, whose proof is presented in \ref{proof of lem concentration lemma}. \begin{Lemma} Suppose Conditions {\rm (A1)} and {\rm (A2)} hold.
 Then there exists a positive constant $c_1>0$ such that

 and

 where $t$ is any value larger than $c_0$, and both $c_0$ and the vanishing sequence $\delta_n\to 0$ are specified in Condition {\rm (A1)}. \end{Lemma}

 We use the following lemma to establish the positive definiteness of $\widehat{H}(\theta)$, whose proof is presented in \ref{proof of lem: strong convex of hatH}. \begin{Lemma} Suppose that Condition {\rm (A2)} holds, and $N\gtrsim d \log N/ \kappa_1^2.$ Then on the event $\GG_3$, for all $\theta\in \Theta_B$,